This topic provides an overview of how the rate of FTB is calculated, and the income tests that may be applied. The topic discusses the following:

 The annual rate of FTB for an individual is calculated using Schedule 1 of the A New Tax System (Family Assistance) Act 1999.
 This schedule sets out the income tests for FTB Part A and FTB Part B respectively.
 These income tests assess, for an income year:

-Note: Past period claims made for a period in the current financial year and payments made by instalment may be based on either the applicant/recipient's estimate as agreed with the FAO, the indexed current estimate (1.1.I.85) or the indexed actual incomes.
+Note: Past period claims made for a period in the current financial year and payments made by instalment may be based on either the individual's estimate as agreed with Centrelink, the indexed current estimate (1.1.I.85) or the indexed actual incomes.

 An individual's rate of FTB is calculated partly on the basis of family income.
 For ongoing instalment claims and past period claims made for periods in the current income year, FTB payments are determined by using an estimate of an individual and their partner's ATI and maintenance income, if applicable, for the current year.
 If the claim is for a previous income year payments are based on actual ATI.